zogi/conan-openvdb/README.md

 Now just run cmake as usual to build.

-### TBB and Boost

-TBB and Boost are dependencies of OpenVDB, but being a bit bulky, are not included in the conanfile as dependencies.
-This has the benefit of e.g. being able to link against Maya's TBB if OpenVDB is used in a Maya plugin without mentioning Maya in this conan package.
-This also has the consequence that TBB and Boost have to be installed to somewhere CMake can find in order to build and use this package.

-On Windows the `BOOST_ROOT` and `TBB_ROOT` envvars should point to the Boost and TBB root directories respectively so as to help CMake find them.

 # Testing

 This conan package has been tested using the following configurations: